Eyeing a Honda Ridgeline?

 Honda Ridgeline Best, Neutral, and Worst Years

-When it comes to picking the cream of the crop (or avoiding the bad apples) in Honda Ridgeline models, I don’t just flip a coin.
-My analysis dives deep, considering:
+When it comes to picking the cream of the crop (or avoiding the rotten apples) in Honda Ridgeline models, I don’t just flip a coin.
+My examination dives deep, considering:

 - What owners say about reliability (because who knows better than the folks behind the wheel?)